ZacValentine/Neural-Network-in-C-from-scratch/README.md

 All of the basic functions to perform calculations on arrays(matrix multiplication, matrix addition, etc.) had to be coded from scratch.

 The only thing that was not coded from scratch is the mnist.h file that allows me to load the data into an array.
-This was copied from _someone(I need to re-find where I got the code from to give proper credit...)_ model.c contains the model, which is really just a few operations inside the training loop, and the training loop. functions.c and functions.h contain the functions I coded from scratch to perform the necessary basic operations.
+This was copied from Nuri Park - https://github.com/projectgalateia/mnist model.c contains the model, which is really just a few operations inside the training loop, and the training loop. functions.c and functions.h contain the functions I coded from scratch to perform the necessary basic operations.